 - See the preview, click on Finish, and watch the magic happen.

-Scenario 5: You need to replace a ton of text in the document, because something wasn’t entered correctly and now it’s EVERYWHERE.
+The Problem: You need to replace a ton of text in the document, because something wasn’t entered correctly and now it’s EVERYWHERE.

-Solution: Find & Replace
+The Solution: Find & Replace

 Find & Replace isn’t specific to Excel, but it’s another good one.
-Excel will search your sheet for every instance where a specific string of text appears, and replace it with whatever you want.
+Excel will search your sheet for every instance where a specific string appears, and replace it with whatever you want.

-Continuing off of the last example, we now have everyone’s email suffix.
-But we still need to make tweaks so that the affiliations are properly listed.
+Continuing off the last example, we now have everyone’s email suffix.
+But we still need to make sure the affiliations are properly listed.
 If we know that every “usc.edu” suffix stands for “University of California”, then we can do a ‘find & replace’ to make the correction.

 Be sure to add these tips to your list-editing arsenal!
 And remember…

 - Make copies of your sheets/tabs/columns before using functions or formulas.
 In case something goes wrong, you always want to have the original version available.